yukkoj/skincare-rag/readme.md

 # Skincare Semantic Search Engine

-An intelligent, AI-powered search engine designed for skincare enthusiasts.
+An intelligent, AI-powered search engine for moisturizers.
 This tool moves beyond standard keyword-based searching by using **Semantic Search** and **Hybrid Ranking** to match user queries with product ingredients, consensus, and specifications.

 ## Key Features